 As the third generation of Lawson entrepreneurs, Richard Lawson brings over 80 years of family business heritage into a modern, disciplined model of real estate reinvention.
 What was passed down wasn’t capital, but perspective, vision, grit, and a long-term mindset for building enduring businesses.

-He didn’t inherit a portfolio, he built one.
+He didn’t inherit a portfolio; he built one.
 Through a repeatable process honed by hands-on experience and a relentless drive for value creation, Richard has transformed distressed properties into productive, cash-flowing assets.
 Construction, renovation, and stabilization are all managed in-house, with no outsourcing, every detail is executed under direct oversight.

-With a career spanning housing, self-storage, retail, and hospitality, his focus has always remained clear: turn overlooked real estate into high-performing, resilient businesses.
+With a career spanning housing, self-storage, retail, and hospitality, his focus has always remained clear: to turn overlooked real estate into high-performing, resilient businesses.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.